Supporting Community Members Since 1947

 We are worked with Delegate Hope and the Deeds Commission to draft improvements to Virginia’s Mandatory Outpatient Treatment statute for consideration in the 2021 General Assembly Session.

-In partnership with the Institute of Law, Psychiatry and Public Policy at the University of Virginia, Virginia’s Medicaid Office, and the Department of Behavioral Health Services, we are leading a project to propose policy and practice changes designed to facilitate more rapid entry into Medicaid funded residential substance abuse treatment services.
+In partnership with the Institute of Law, Psychiatry and Public Policy at the University of Virginia, Virginia’s Medicaid Office, and the Department of Behavioral Health Services, we lead a project to propose policy and practice changes designed to facilitate more rapid entry into Medicaid funded residential substance abuse treatment services.

 We have partnered with the Albemarle Rescue Squad to form HART: Human Services Alternative Response Team: as an alternative to police being the first response to behavioral health and substance use emergencies.
 HART partners with navigators to provide follow-up services to address referrals for treatment, continued home care, harm reduction supplies, and much more.
 Sue Hess, our lead navigator, has taken point on this project in collaboration with part-time assistance from community navigator and Charlottesville Rescue Squad cheif, our newest hire, Virginia Leavell.